isoftpartners/contract/README.md

-# isoft partner token contract
+# 8x8 Protocol token contract

 ## How to build.